 Answer: A promissory note or indemnity agreement is signed by every subject.
-On some occasions if the owner/agent of the bail bond company deems it necessary a cosigner will be requested.
+On some occasions, if the owner/agent of the bail bond company deems it necessary a cosigner will be requested.
 This is mainly to ensure that the subject has additional incentive to go to court.
-If the subject does not go to court and gets a bond forfeiture the co-signer will be liable for any amount that the bondsman is out due to the subjects failure to appear in court for the charges listed on the promissory note or indemnity agreement.
+If the subject does not go to court and gets a bond forfeiture the co-signer will be liable for any amount that the bondsman is out due to the subject's failure to appear in court for the charges listed on the promissory note or indemnity agreement.

 7. What is a bond forfeiture?

 Answer: A bond forfeiture is when a defendant is given a court date and fails to appear before the appropriate judge on that date.
-A judge and only a judge can and will then issue an order of forfeiture for the defendants failure to appear.
+A judge and only a judge can and will then issue an order of forfeiture for the defendant's failure to appear.
 This creates a warrant for the arrest of the defendant.

 8. What is escrow?

 Answer: For the purposes of our office escrow is an amount over and above the bondsman's fee.
 It will vary depending upon the amount of the bond itself.
 It is usually 25% of the bond amount plus court costs which can vary at the time of the posting of the bond.
-This option is usually used instead of signing a promissory note or indemnity agreement and limits the signing parties liability for the forfeiture of the bond.
+This option is usually used instead of signing a promissory note or indemnity agreement and limits the signing party's liability for the forfeiture of the bond.
 This amount is used to secure the appearance of the defendant in court.
 If the defendant does not appear in court the escrow is used to pay the lawsuit that will be filed against the bondsman.
-If the defendant goes to each and every court date, does not receive a bond forfeiture, and get's their case taken care of the person or persons that put up the escrow will then receive the escrow money back when the defendants case is finalized by the courts.
+If the defendant goes to each and every court date, does not receive a bond forfeiture and their case is taken care of the person or persons that put up the escrow will then receive the escrow money back when the defendant's case is finalized by the courts.